ElektraInitiative/libelektra/src/bindings/intercept/env/README.md

 Will permanently and user-wide change MANOPT to include --regex, and -LC so that regular expressions will be used (note `man echo` will return many man pages then) and that they will be shown in English.
-This feature is handy to change the default behaviour of applications (either system, user or directory-wide).
+This feature is handy to change the default behavior of applications (either system, user or directory-wide).